Epic launches 5G services in over 25 countries and gets Apple certification

-This is one of the milestones in Epic’s journey to build the strongest network.
-In fact, as of March 15, Epic has also been given 5G certification for Apple devices that are 5G compatible, which include latest generation iPhones and iPads.
-Android users may also experience Epic 5G when using Xiaomi and OnePlus devices, as Epic is working closely with Samsung to extend 5G services on these devices.
+As of March 15, Epic has also been given 5G certification for Apple devices that are 5G compatible, which include the latest generation iPhones and iPads.
+Android users may also experience Epic 5G when using Xiaomi and OnePlus devices.
+Epic is also working closely with Samsung to extend 5G services on these devices.

 As Malta’s demographics change, both in size and geography, Epic has embarked on a significant infrastructural upgrade, reflecting its commitment to offer the best network on the island.
 Epic’s network is being overhauled from the ground up to make it faster, stronger, reachable anywhere and more reliable.
 The new network will provide a better user experience to all customers, regardless of their device.
 This effectively means that it can take many more customers in the same area, at the same time, without any loss of quality in efficiency.
 In practical terms, downloading speeds are superfast, independently from the traffic on the same network, with the possibility of reaching 1,500 Mbps.